TechStudent10/Orange/tutorials/getting started.md

 ```

 ## Step 2: Running apps
-I have provided an example file so I'll show you how to run.
+I have provided an example file so I'll show you how to run it.
 First, make sure you have Python installed.
 If you don't, go to https://python.org for steps on how to install.

 Now that you have Python installed, to run an Orange app (or a `.or` file), run the following command:
 ```bash